-As you've seen, I am fascinated in the history of aircraft so thought I'd share some more of the interesting history of one particular airframe we've seen here in Central Queensland in past years.
+As you’ve seen, I am fascinated in the history of aircraft so thought I’d share some more of the interesting history of one particular airframe we’ve seen here in Central Queensland in past years in a semi-regular Blog post called 'Where are they now?'.

 Do have any other information on or photos of aircraft that operated in CQ (or even Australia) that are still flying somewhere in the world?
-Please share below!!
+Please share on our Facebook page!!